 I am currently enrolled in the 18 month "Fighting with the Poor" program at the Richmond Vale Academy.
 Before coming to the Caribbean, I had worked 8 years for the same company and felt that I wanted a change in my life.
 The office job was making me unhappy and left me lacking a sense of meaning.
 I didn't feel like I was contributing anything to the community or the world and the days by the computer were rather monotone and exhausting.The atmosphere in my home country, Finland, was becoming more and more hostile towards immigrants and the news were full of stories about the worsening refugee crisis.
 A lot of people seemed to blame the refugees for being greedy and only after easy money.
-Some even threw burning bottles full of gasoline to a house full of asylum-seeking women and children.
+Some even threw burning bottles full of gasoline into a house full of asylum-seeking women and children.
 Many were encouraging men to rape women defending the human rights of the refugees.
-There weren't many news about what it is that makes other people live comfortably in their homes and forces others to move and seek a new life thousands of miles away from their homes and families.
-We seem to understand war as a legitimate reason to leave a country, but what are the other factors behind mass movements and refugee flows?

 Having had this feeling of unease for a while about the biased news, the catastrophic state of the environment and the inequality that is so clearly seen inside our developed societies and even more clearly among different nations, I wanted to start looking for alternatives.
 I wanted to find out what I can do, first, to understand what is going on in the world and, secondly, to change it.